 Moving to Costa Rica: How Much Does It Cost?

 Let’s talk money.
-Whether we like it or not, moving to Costa Rica from the US is definitely something that will cost you a pretty penny.
-But, don’t let this discourage you!
+Like it or not, moving to Costa Rica from the US is going to cost a pretty penny.
+But don’t let this discourage you!

 Moving to Costa Rica from the East Coast

 |1-bedroom||5 – 9 weeks||$2,400 – $3,900|

 Moving to Costa Rica from the West Coast

 |1-bedroom||6 – 10 weeks||$2,600 – $4,400|

 |4-bedroom||3 – 6 weeks||$6,500 – $10,700|

 Disclaimer: the rates shown above are just mere estimates.
 Your moving costs will vary depending on your actual point of departure, the size of your move and the service rates of the company.